How serious do you need to be about sun safety? We asked a dermatologist all the FAQs

 What SPF is right for me?

-Dermatologists typically recommend a broad-spectrum sunscreen with an SPF of 30 or higher, blocking at least 97% of UVB.
+Dermatologists typically recommend a broad-spectrum sunscreen with an SPF of 30 or higher, blocking at least 97 per cent of UVB.

 Should babies and children use different sunscreen?